nickbalestra/nickbalestra.github.io/_posts/2015-07-05-classes-and-instantiation-patterns-in-javascript.markdown

 {% highlight javascript linenos %}
 var FunctionalSharedPattern = function(){
   // Create a new object
-  var istance = {};
+  var instance = {};

   // Add methods to it
-  istance.aMethod = functionalSharedMethods.aMethod;
+  instance.aMethod = functionalSharedMethods.aMethod;
-  istance.anotherMethod = functionalSharedMethods.anotherMethod;
+  instance.anotherMethod = functionalSharedMethods.anotherMethod;

-  // Return the new decorated object return istance;
+  // Return the new decorated object return instance;
 };

-// shared methods where each istance will point to var functionalSharedMethods = {
+// shared methods where each instance will point to var functionalSharedMethods = {
   aMethod: function(){},
   anotherMethod: function(){},
 };

-// Istantiation Pattern:
+// Instantiation Pattern:
-var istance = FunctionalSharedPattern();
+var instance = FunctionalSharedPattern();
 {% endhighlight %}

 ...definitely a WET solution.